Gravity-Matter Sum Rules in models with a single extra-dimension

 The main task is to compute sum rules involving $\sum_k \psi_k(\pi)a_{ijk}$~\footnote{Notice that all the sum rules we derive for $y=\pi$ equally apply to $y=0$.} and related.
 Applying the Liouville operator, one finds the general relation $(\alpha\geq0)$

 Taking $f(y)=\psi_i\psi_j$ and $\alpha=0$, leads to

 This result is completely general, independently of $q(y)$ or on the boundary conditions.
 As for the quadratic sum rules, by dimensional analysis, Eq.~\eqref{eq:lin-0-sr} is relevant to cancel the leading order, $\mathcal{M}^{(3)}$.
 Instead, sum rules which involve one power of $\lambda_k$ or $b_{ijk}$ contribute to partially cancel parts of the amplitudes that scale slower than $s^3$ in $\mathcal{M}$.
-As their derivation is somewhat simpler than in the quadratic case, in the following we prove the remaining relevant relations.
-We will employ $q(y)=0$.
+In the following, we will employ $q(y)=0$.
 In this case, the Liouville operator can be written as

 The linearity of the Liouville operator allows us to write the relation